gnlaera/CDM/README.md

 - threats
 - retaliation

-These answers are never included in the shared Couple Dynamic Map code.

-If serious safety concerns are identified, the tool does not treat them as ordinary communication problems.

-In those situations, professional and real-world support may be more appropriate than a joint relationship exercise.

-## How to use

-1. Open the tool in a browser.
-2. Each partner completes the assessment independently.
-3. Do not discuss answers while completing it.
-4. Generate the anonymous Couple Dynamic Map code.
-5. Exchange codes.
-6. Paste both codes into the Couple Map section.
-7. Review the shared map together.
-8. Focus first on patterns and interaction loops rather than deciding who is right.
-9. Use the Conflict Episode Mapper to examine a real disagreement.
-10. Revisit the map over time if the relationship changes.

-## How to discuss the results

-The tool works best when both partners treat the results as prompts for curiosity.
+These answers are never added to the Share Code.

+The safety section does not block code generation or change the couple result in a way that could reveal a private answer to the other partner.

+If serious safety concerns are present, joint relationship exercises may not be the safest next step.

+The tool may suggest confidential professional or specialist support.

+The safety check-in is not a validated intimate partner violence screening tool.

+## Non-symmetry principle

+A relationship is interactive, but responsibility is not always equal.

+A repeated cycle can involve both people without both people being equally responsible for a specific harmful act.

+For example:

+- one person may have lied
+- one person may have violated an agreement
+- one person may have behaved aggressively
+- one person may be coercive

+The tool does not assume every problem is 50/50.

+## Optional modules

+CDM2 includes optional deeper sections.

+### Processing style

+A Jung-inspired module looks at preferences such as:

+- thinking aloud versus thinking privately
+- focusing on facts versus wider patterns
+- solving problems versus understanding impact
+- needing immediate discussion versus needing time first

+These are communication preferences, not formal personality types.

+### Intimacy and sexuality

+This module explores:

+- affection
+- sexual communication
+- desire differences
+- sexual pressure
+- whether sex is being used as proof of love, security, or adequacy
+- comfort discussing needs and boundaries

+The tool also recognizes that sexual desire can be affected by:

+- health
+- medication
+- hormones
+- pain
+- fatigue
+- stress
+- trauma
+- parenthood
+- ageing
+- ordinary variation

+### External stress

+This module looks at pressures such as:

+- work
+- money
+- health
+- children
+- family
+- caring responsibilities
+- relocation
+- major life changes

+External stress is treated as context, not as proof that the relationship itself is failing.

+### Culture and life context

+A non-scored context section can include:

+- culture
+- family expectations
+- religion or worldview
+- gender-role expectations
+- parenting expectations
+- financial norms
+- work and career priorities
+- privacy and independence
+- migration or intercultural differences
+- disability or chronic illness
+- neurodivergence
+- major life transitions

+## Jungian Depth Map

+The Jungian Depth Map is qualitative.

+It does not generate a projection score, shadow score, or individuation score.

+Instead, it asks questions such as:

+- What image of yourself feels threatened in conflict?
+- What quality in yourself is hardest to admit?
+- Who does your partner seem to become in your mind?
+- What do you think the event means?
+- What familiar emotional situation does this remind you of?
+- What feeling are you trying to make your partner remove?
+- What part belongs to you?
+- What real relationship issue remains after separating projection from reality?

+The purpose is to create hypotheses for reflection, not conclusions about the unconscious.

+## Conflict Episode Mapper

+The Conflict Episode Mapper helps one person slow down a real disagreement.

+It walks through:

+1. What happened?
+2. What did I feel?
+3. What did I think it meant?
+4. What does my partner say they meant?
+5. What evidence supports or challenges my interpretation?
+6. What role did I move into?
+7. What fear, need, or vulnerable feeling was underneath?
+8. What did my response bring out in my partner?
+9. What part belongs to me?
+10. What real issue remains between us?

+At the end, the user considers whether the next task is:

+- repair
+- change
+- a boundary
+- acceptance

+## How to use the tool well

+Each partner should complete the assessment independently.

+Do not try to predict or influence the other person's answers.

+When reviewing the results together:

+- stay curious
+- do not use scores as weapons
+- do not try to prove who is healthier
+- treat differences in experience as useful information
+- ask what each pattern means in real life
+- focus on one interaction loop at a time
+- separate behavior from identity
+- separate impact from intention
+- separate responsibility from self-punishment
+- separate acceptance from resignation

 Useful questions include:

 - Does this description feel accurate?
 - Where does it miss something important?
-- What happens inside me before I react?
+- What tends to happen just before I react?
 - What am I assuming about you?
-- What do I need in that moment?
 - What are you actually trying to communicate?
-- What behaviour of mine makes the cycle worse?
+- What behavior of mine makes the cycle worse?
-- What behaviour of yours activates me?
+- What behavior of yours activates me?
-- What can I take responsibility for?
+- What belongs to me to work on?
+- What belongs to us to work on together?
 - What difference between us may need acceptance rather than correction?
-- What would help us stay in an ego-to-ego conversation for longer?

-Avoid using the results as weapons.

-Statements such as:
+Avoid statements such as:

-"Your attachment score proves you are the problem."
+> Your score proves you are the problem.

-"You are projecting."
+> You are projecting.

-"This is your shadow."
+> This is your shadow.

-"You are avoidant."

-are not the intended use of the tool.
+> You are avoidant.

 A better approach is:

-"When this happens, I notice that I experience you this way, and I think part of that reaction may belong to me."
+> When this happens, I notice that I experience you in this way.
+I think part of that reaction may belong to me, and I also want to understand what is really happening between us.

-## Deployment on GitHub Pages
+## Privacy

+The tool is designed to run entirely in the browser.

+The assessment code itself does not send questionnaire responses to a server or analytics service.

+There is:

+- no login
+- no user account
+- no application database
+- no external analytics
+- no external JavaScript library required
+- no personal information required

+However, standard browser and hosting metadata may still exist when the page is served through GitHub Pages or another hosting provider.

+The Share Code does not contain names or direct identifiers, but it is not encrypted and should not be treated as anonymous in an absolute sense.

+The person receiving the code will usually know who sent it.

+The checksum is designed to catch accidental copying errors.
+It is not an anti-tampering or authentication system.

+Use the built-in **Clear all responses** control when needed.

+The **Quick hide** control can move away from the tool quickly, but it does not erase browser history or guarantee privacy on a monitored device.

+## Technical design

-The tool is a single HTML file.
+CDM2 is a single self-contained HTML file.

-To deploy it:
+It uses:

+- HTML
+- CSS
+- JavaScript

+No build process is required.

+No package manager is required.

+No backend is required.

+The Share Code contains only summarized measures needed to build the couple comparison.

+## GitHub Pages deployment

 1. Create a GitHub repository.
 2. Rename the HTML file to `index.html`.
 3. Upload it to the root of the repository.
-4. Open the repository Settings.
+4. Open **Settings**.
-5. Go to Pages.
+5. Open **Pages**.
 6. Select the branch containing `index.html`.
-7. Save the settings.
+7. Save the configuration.
-8. GitHub will provide a public URL for the tool.
+8. GitHub will provide the public URL.

-No build process is required.

-No package manager is required.

-No server is required.
+No additional files are required to run the tool.

 ## Limitations

-Human relationships are more complicated than any questionnaire.
+Human relationships are more complex than any questionnaire.

-Scores can be affected by:
+Results can be affected by:

-- mood
+- current mood
-- recent conflict
+- recent arguments
-- interpretation of questions
 - self-awareness
 - defensiveness
 - idealized self-image
-- cultural background
+- stress
 - relationship stage
+- culture
+- health
+- neurodivergence
+- life circumstances
+- interpretation of the questions

+The tool uses original questions inspired by established relationship research and clinical frameworks.

+It does not reproduce or inherit the validation of established measures such as the Couple Satisfaction Index, Experiences in Close Relationships measures, or Communication Patterns Questionnaire.

+The tool should remain described as a **structured self-exploration and couple formulation tool** unless and until it undergoes formal psychometric and clinical validation.

+## Intended future validation

+A proper validation process would ideally include review from experts in:

+- Jungian analytical psychology
+- couples and family therapy
+- Emotionally Focused Therapy
+- Integrative Behavioral Couple Therapy
+- psychometrics
+- intimate partner violence and coercive control
+- sex therapy
+- culturally responsive relationship practice

+It would also require testing with real couples for:

+- clarity
+- usability
+- internal consistency
+- test-retest reliability
+- factor structure
+- partner-level differences
+- convergent validity
+- cultural fairness
+- unintended harm
-- current stress
+- response fatigue

-For that reason, the map should never be treated as a final verdict.

-Its value is in helping two people see patterns that may otherwise remain difficult to name.
+- usefulness in real conversations

 ## Final principle

-The purpose of the Couple Dynamic Map is not to determine who is the problem.
+The purpose of Couple Dynamic Map is not to decide who is the problem.

-It is to help two people understand what happens between them, what each person brings into the interaction, what belongs to the relationship itself, and where greater awareness may create more choice.
+It is to help two people understand what happens between them, what each person brings into the interaction, what may belong to the wider relationship system, and where greater awareness may create more choice.

 The central question is:

-**Where does conscious relationship turn into unconscious reaction, and how can both partners become more aware of that transition?**
+**Where does conscious relationship turn into automatic reaction, and what can each person do to return to a more conscious way of relating?**